 Organizations that follow ISO standards or any Quality Management standard need a way to track and analyze problems, follow a defined process to determine what caused the problem (root cause analysis), and then create and execute a plan to prevent it from occurring again.
-Microsoft SharePoint (on-premises or Office 365) can be the ISO Quality Management System to facilitate this process from beginning to end.
+Microsoft SharePoint (on-premises or Office 365) can be leveraged for your Quality Management System to facilitate this process from beginning to end.

 From a high level, we want to accomplish the following:

 - Capture items that need to be tracked.